JagJones/Invasive_Plants/README.md

 ***Invasive Plant Species of Kentucky***

+**To Use:**

+This script uses...

+.
+To use this script pull down to your machine.
+.
+Next install the required tools...
+- Make code box here for requirements.txt

+.
+To run Jupyter Notebooks..
+-

 This script uses pandas to read in two CSVs via https://www.invasiveplantatlas.org/list.html?id=24.
 The data is then cleaned up and organized.

 Seaborn is used to display visualizations to show the top 5 most plants, top 5 most invasive plant families, and then the most invasive plant family overall.